openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 1. Distribute work evenly across work groups.
 2. Adjust work group granularity to maintain equal workload for all compute codes.
 3. Set the maximum number of cores using the `max-shaves` attribute for the `CustomLayer` node.
 This keeps more resources for the rest of topology.
 It is also useful if the kernel scalability reached its limits, which may happen while optimizing memory bound kernels or kernels with poor parallelization.
-4. Try an alternate data layout (`BFXY`/`BYXF`) for the kernel if it improves work group partitioning or data access patterns.
+4. Try an alternate data layout (`BFXY`/`BYXF`) for the kernel to see if it improves work group partitioning or data access patterns.
 Consider not just specific layer boost, but also full topology performance because data conversion layers will be automatically inserted as appropriate.

 Offline OpenCL compiler (`clc`) features automatic vectorization over `get_global_id(0)` usage, if uniform access is detected.